 - Sly Cooper: The titular raccoon only uses his thieving skills to take on bad guys, as there's no honor in taking from honest folk.

 - Styx: Master of Shadows: The goblin thief Styx starts the game trying to steal the Heart of the World Tree, one of his world's greatest treasures.
-By mid-game, however, after been offered enough coin and Amber to care, he starts using his skills as a thief to bring down the corrupt humans who are trying to start a war between men and elves.
+By mid-game, however, after being offered enough coin and Amber to care, he starts using his skills as a thief to bring down the corrupt humans who are trying to start a war between men and elves.

 - The Order of the Stick: Haley Starshine, the party's rogue.
-She's stealthy, greedy, and crafty, but she once she realized the fate of the world was at stake, she decided to turn her efforts to saving it.
+She's stealthy, greedy, and crafty, but once she realized the fate of the world was at stake, she decided to turn her efforts to saving it.
 Probably her best moment was convincing a raging flesh golem to turn on its creator using nothing but the truth, then tricking it into walking into an active volcano.

 - The titular turtles stick to the shadows as much as possible and are not above fighting dirty.

 - Teenage Mutant Ninja Turtles (2012): This version of Master Splinter has specifically taught his sons that, since you can lose a fair fight, it is best not to fight fair.

 (After taking Leo by surprise and tripping him)Splinter: Was that fair?Leo: No!Splinter: Did I win?Leo: [Beat] I see your point.Splinter: Seek victory.
 Not fairness.